jellyfin/jellyfin-plugin-playbackreporting/README.md

 # playback_reporting
-Emby server plugin to collect and show user play stats in emby
+Jellyfin server plugin to collect and show user play stats in emby

 Build:
  - Use Visual Studio 2017 Comunity Edition.